Jake Fraley Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff ranks 29th in the league with a collective 7.7 strikeouts per nine innings.
+- The 7.7 strikeouts per nine innings put together by the Nationals pitching staff ranks 29th in the league.

-- The Nationals have the 26th-ranked team ERA across all MLB pitching staffs (4.77).
+- The Nationals' 4.79 team ERA ranks 26th across all MLB pitching staffs.

-- Nationals pitchers combine to rank 25th in baseball in home runs surrendered (113 total, 1.4 per game).
+- Nationals pitchers combine to give up the fourth-most home runs in baseball (117 total, 1.4 per game).

-- Irvin gets the start for the Nationals, his 11th of the season.
-He is 1-4 with a 4.91 ERA and 37 strikeouts in 47 2/3 innings pitched.
+- Gray makes the start for the Nationals, his 18th of the season.
+He is 6-6 with a 3.30 ERA and 86 strikeouts through 95 1/3 innings pitched.

-- His most recent time out came on Wednesday against the Seattle Mariners, when the righty threw 5 2/3 innings, surrendering three earned runs while giving up five hits.
+- His most recent time out came on Friday against the Philadelphia Phillies, when the right-hander threw six innings, surrendering one earned run while giving up six hits.

-- The 26-year-old has an ERA of 4.91, with 7 strikeouts per nine innings, in 10 games this season.
-Opponents are hitting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.